Analysis of BDDC preconditioners for non-conforming polytopal hybrid discretisation methods: Abstract

 \section{Abstract}

-In this work, we build on the discrete trace theory developed in [Badia, Droniou, Tushar, arXiv (2024)] to analyse the rate of convergence of the Balancing Domain Decomposition by Constraints (BDDC) preconditioner generated from non-conforming polytopal hybrid discretisation.
-We prove polylogarithmic condition number bounds for the preconditioner that are independent of the mesh parameter and number of subdomains, and hold on polytopal meshes.
-The analysis hinges on the continuity of a face truncation operator, which we prove in the fully discrete polytopal setting.
-To validate the theory, we present two numerical experiments: the first verifies the truncation estimate, and the second — a weak scalability test — verifies the robustness of the condition number bounds for BDDC when applied to second-order elliptic problems discretised using discontinuous skeletal methods, specifically Hybridizable Discontinuous Galerkin (HDG) and Hybrid High-Order (HHO) methods.
+In this work, we build on the discrete trace theory developed by Badia, Droniou, and Tushar (Foundations of Computational Mathematics, in press, 2025; \href{https://doi.org/10.1007/s10208-025-09734-6}{doi:10.1007/s10208-025-09734-6}) to analyze the convergence rate of the Balancing Domain Decomposition by Constraints (BDDC) preconditioner generated from non-conforming polytopal hybrid discretizations.
+We prove polylogarithmic bounds on the condition number for the preconditioner that are independent of the mesh parameter and the number of subdomains, and that hold on polytopal meshes.
+The analysis relies on the continuity of a face truncation operator, which we establish in the fully discrete polytopal setting.
+To validate the theory, we present numerical experiments that confirm the truncation estimate and condition number bounds.
+In particular, we conduct weak scalability tests for second-order elliptic problems discretized using discontinuous skeletal methods, specifically Hybridizable Discontinuous Galerkin (HDG) and Hybrid High-Order (HHO) methods.
+We also demonstrate the robustness of the preconditioner for piecewise discontinuous coefficients with large jumps.

 \keywords{domain decomposition, preconditioner, polytopal mesh, hybrid discretisation, scalability}